Por Larrañaga: UK Regional Specialities Release of Por Larranaga Magnificos

-Launched by Hunters & Frankau on 1 November the Por Larranaga Magnificos is a Habanos Regional Speciality exclusively for sale in the UK (English Market Selection).
-Coming in at 6" by 50 ring gauge it was rolled to reproduce the size and flavour of the 1970s Por Larranaga Magnum.
+Introduced by Hunters & Frankau on November 1, the Por Larranaga Magnificos stands as an exclusive Habanos Regional Speciality designated solely for distribution in the UK (English Market Selection).
+Measuring 6 3/4 inches in length with a ring gauge of 50, this cigar was meticulously crafted to recreate the dimensions and taste profile of the 1970s Por Larranaga Magnum.

-Only 1400 limited edition numbered boxes were made with 1000 tens and 400 boxes of twenty-five.
+Only 1400 limited edition numbered boxes were produced, comprising 1000 tens and 400 boxes containing twenty-five cigars each.